RobRendell/gTove/README.md

 ## Plans/TODO

-* Add control to show miniature list
+* Add control to show list of pieces on the tabletop
     * Floating element with window-like chrome to drag around, resize?, scroll, pop out? https://www.npmjs.com/package/react-draggable https://www.npmjs.com/package/react-new-window
-    * Shows a table of minis on the tabletop.
-For players, only shows revealed minis (obvs)
+    * Shows a table of pieces on the tabletop.
+For players, only shows revealed pieces (obvs)
     * Default columns: name, visibility (hidden, fogged - hidden, fogged - revealed, revealed)
     * Click column heading to sort table by that column (click again to reverse).
 Default is name, ascending.
     * Click mini name to focus camera on that mini